|

 software

-Discuss cooling time as related to thick sections of plastic.
-Discuss
+- Cooling time as related to thick sections of plastic.
+Discuss internal

-internal voids and fundamentals of other problems that occur from improper
+voids and fundamentals of other problems that occur from improper piece

-Discuss using parametric modelers in general and discuss examples where
+- Using parametric modelers in general and discuss examples where using

-using variables with a parametric modeler can save problems in the future
+variables with a parametric modeler can save problems in the future with

 respect to FEA.
 Keeping in mind the deliverable for FEA is simply to make